theirc/CTS-ircdeploy/docs/tasks.rst

    basically mean everything in the git repository that is outside of the `conf` directory.)

 #.
-Run the usual Django deploy-time commmands such as `collectstatic` and
+Run the usual Django deploy-time commands such as `collectstatic` and
    `syncdb --migrate`.

 #.
 Restart the servers